-The word Vegan was initially defined as a diet free of animal-based foods.
-Unlike what a lot of people may believe, although veganism is on the rise, it is not a religion.
-There are many ways to adopt a vegan lifestyle.
-Yet one thing all vegans have in common is a plant-based diet combined to avoiding:
+Initially, the word Vegan was defined as a diet free of animal exploitation.
+In contrast to what many people might believe, veganism is on the rise, but it is not a religion.
+A vegan lifestyle exists in many ways.
+Yet all vegans have one thing in common: a diet based on plants combined to avoid:

 - Eating any flesh (meat and fish)

 - Consuming ingredients that come from animals exploitation (milk, honey, eggs...)

 - Purchasing any item that requires animal suffering (fur, wool, silk, leather, tested on animal products)